temporalio/documentation/blog/2021-04-05-workflow-engine-principles.md

 ![Designing Workflow Engine-v7-images 016](https://user-images.githubusercontent.com/6764957/113587041-d8027a80-9660-11eb-9d30-d21aaa50f685.png)

+**If you only remember one slide from this presentation, remember this one.**

 If you run atop a workflow engine that doesn't have transactions across all these components, you will run into all sorts of race conditions:

 - if you update state, and put tasks in task queue, and the state update goes through, but the task queue update fails, your system ends up in a state where it thinks there is a task outstanding but the task is not.